Sandhill crane: Taxonomy

+A 2025 study showed a deep genetic divide between the sandhill crane populations suggesting it should be split into a greater and lesser species.
+Furthermore, the two species show consistent morphological differences in size, colour, and facial structure that can be observed in field conditions.

 Description

 Adults are gray overall; during breeding, their plumage is usually much worn and stained, particularly in the migratory populations, and looks nearly ochre.
 The average weight of the larger males is 4.57 kg, while the average weight of females is 4.02 kg, with a range of 2.7 to 6.7 kg across the subspecies.
 Sandhill cranes have red foreheads, white cheeks, and long, dark, pointed bills.
 In flight, their long, dark legs trail behind, and their long necks keep straight.

-Immature birds have reddish-brown upperparts and gray underparts.
+Immature birds have reddish-brown upper parts and gray underparts.
+The juveniles do not have the characteristic red foreheads, making distinguishing the young from the parents possible, even when they are the same height.

 The sexes look alike.
-Sizes vary among the different subspecies; the average height of these birds is around 80 to 136 cm.
+Sizes vary among the different subspecies; the typical height of these birds is around 80 to 136 cm.
 Their wing chords are typically 41.8–60.0 cm, tails are 10.0–26.4 cm, the exposed culmens are 6.9–16 cm long, and the tarsi measure 15.5–26.6 cm.
-Wingspan is 78.7 in (200 cm).
+Wingspan is 200 cm (78.7 in).

 These cranes frequently give a loud, trumpeting call that suggests a rolled "r" in the throat, and they can be heard from a long distance.
 Mated pairs of cranes engage in "unison calling".
 The cranes stand close together, calling in a synchronized and complex duet.
 The female makes two calls for every one from the male.

 Sandhill cranes' large wingspans, typically 1.65 to 2.30 m, make them very skilled soaring birds, similar in style to hawks and eagles.
 Using thermals to obtain lift, they can stay aloft for many hours, requiring only occasional flapping of their wings, thus expending little energy.
 Migratory flocks contain hundreds of birds, and can create clear outlines of the normally invisible rising columns of air (thermals) they ride.

 Sandhill cranes fly south for the winter.
 In their wintering areas, they form flocks over 10,000.
 One place this happens is at Bosque del Apache National Wildlife Refuge, 100 miles south of Albuquerque, New Mexico.
 An annual Sandhill Crane Festival is held there in November.